Buying myself a bouquet of spring flowers is right up there with getting my nails done or treating myself to lunch.

 IF YOU PREFER TO PRINT EACH LABEL INDIVIDUALLY IN OTHER SIZES, CLICK ON THEM BELOW FOR THE FULL SIZE IMAGE.

-So, go ahead and treat yourself to a bottle (or 3) of Starbucks and some fresh spring flowers.
+So, go ahead and treat yourself to some fresh spring flowers.

 You’re worth it!